Grattan Riggs: Death

-In later years Riggs suffered from dropsy and jaundice, and despite entreaties of friends anxious about his health, he embarked on a tour of Tasmania, playing his most famous successes: Shin Fane, The Irish Detective, and Conn the Shaughraun (ie vagabond).
+In later years Riggs suffered from dropsy and jaundice, and despite entreaties of friends anxious about his health, he embarked on a tour of Tasmania, playing his most famous successes: Shin Fane, The Irish Detective, and Conn the Shaughraun (i.e. vagabond).
 Collapsing after a performance at the Gaiety Theatre, Zeehan, his last words spoken on stage implored the audience to remember "poor old Conn".
 He died in the Strahan hospital, and was buried in the town's cemetery.
 This was the place where twelve months previously (10 June 1898) he had broken his arm.

 His headstone read "Don't forget the poor Shaughraun.
 In memory of Thomas Grattan Riggs, Born at Buffalo, U.S.A., 1835; Died 15th June 1899, Aged Sixty-four years.
 Erected by His Friends."

 The Elks, the fraternal order of which he was a lifetime member, arranged in 1908 to provide a headstone for his grave.Than him no kindlier-hearted man or woman ever lived, and the name of Thomas Grattan Riggs will be long remembered throughout Australasia as that borne by a fine actor and an honorable man.